I Run

-"I Run" is a song by British producer and singer Harrison Walker, known professionally as Haven.
-It was released as his debut single on 29 October 2025 for digital download and streaming by Isekai Records, Broke Records, and Against All Odds.
-The electronic dance music and UK garage track was written by Walker and produced by Jacob Donaghue.
+"I Run" is a song by HAVEN. (also typeset as HVN), made up of British producers Harrison Walker and Jacob Donaghue.
+It was released as their debut single on 29 October 2025 for digital download and streaming by Isekai Records, Broke Records, and Against All Odds.
+The electronic dance music and UK garage track was written by Walker and produced by Donaghue.

-The song drew controversy for using artificial intelligence-generated vocals.
+The song drew controversy after accusations of using artificial intelligence-generated vocals.
 It was pulled from most streaming services following concerns that the song violated copyright; nonetheless, the song achieved relative chart success, reaching the top 10 in Australia's ARIA Charts and Austria's Ö3 Austria Top 40.

+A re-recorded version of the song featuring the vocals of singer Kaitlin Aragon, was released on 21 November 2025.
+This version peaked at number nine on the UK Singles Chart and at number 28 on the Irish Singles Chart.

+Following the success of the re-recorded version, the song received a string of remixes from various prominent DJs such as David Guetta, Ely Oaks, James Hype and more starting in January 2026.

 Release and composition

-"I Run" is the debut single by British producer and singer Harrison Walker, known professionally as Haven.
+"I Run" is the debut single by British production duo Haven.
 The song was released on 29 October 2025 for digital download and streaming.
 It was issued through a collaboration between the London-based labels Isekai Records and Against All Odds, in partnership with Broke Records and Create Music Group, following the success of the Isekai-Broke collaboration on Ndotz's "Embrace It" in 2024.

 "I Run" was written by Walker and produced by Jacob Donaghue.
 Running two minutes and nine seconds, it is an electronic dance music and UK garage track that incorporates elements of lo-fi, trip hop, and downtempo with lyrics that evoke a sense of emotional escape.

 Use of artificial intelligence

 The vocals are performed by Walker, "run through layers of processing and filtering."
-Donaghue and Walker have confirmed that they used Suno's “AI-assisted vocal processing” to transform Walker's voice into that of a woman's, but maintain that they did not specify any artist to mimic.
+Donaghue and Walker have confirmed that they used Suno's "AI-assisted vocal processing" to transform Walker's voice into that of a woman's, but maintain that they did not specify any artist to mimic.
 The prompts used included "soulful vocal samples".
-Despite the use of artificial intelligence vocals, Walker and Donague claim that the they wrote the song and produced it in ProTools.
+Despite the use of artificial intelligence vocals, Walker and Donague claim that they wrote the song and produced it in ProTools.